-Words by Adam from Zero Friction Cycling
+Words & Images by Adam from Zero Friction Cycling

 My business model is based on finding genuinely best-in-class products that pass extremely robust testing.
 That way I know what to stock and what to avoid.
 By stocking only genuinely amazing stuff, customers are always super happy, which leads to good sufficient revenue to fund ongoing testing.